Consumer Health Digest #09-08

 Consumer Health Digest is a free weekly e-mail newsletter edited by Stephen Barrett, M.D., and cosponsored by NCAHF and Quackwatch.
 It summarizes scientific reports; legislative developments; enforcement actions; news reports; Web site evaluations; recommended and nonrecommended books; and other information relevant to consumer protection and consumer decision-making.

 Heavy metals test scheme laid bare.
-Quackwatch has taken a close look at how the "Urine Toxic Metals" test is used to trick people into thinking that they have lead or mercury poisoning and need "detoxification" with chelation therapy.
+Quackwatch has taken a close look at how urine tests are used to trick people into thinking that they have lead or mercury poisoning and need "detoxification" with chelation therapy.
 The heart of the process is "provoked" testing in which a chelating agent is given before the specimen is obtained.
 This artificially raises the levels of heavy metals in the urine.
 The test report, a copy of which is given to the patient, states that its "reference values" are for non-provoked specimens.
 However, if a test level exceeds the reference values, it is reported as "elevated" even though it should be considered insignificant.
-[Barrett S. How the "Urine Toxic Metals" test is used to defraud patients.
-Quackwatch, Feb 18, 2009]
+[Barrett S. How "provoked" urine metal tests are used to mislead patients.
+Quackwatch, updated May 26, 2017]

 Support grows for Dr. George Lundberg as Surgeon General.
 Many people believe that George D. Lundberg, M.D, Ph.D., is ideally qualified to be Surgeon General.
 Lundberg, an expert on medical ethics and the need for healthcare reform, edited the Journal of the American Medical Association for 17 years and the Medscape Journal of Medicine for 10 years.
 Coincident with his leaving the latter, the latter journal announced that it has stopped publishing new articles but will maintain free access to its archive.
 [Romain M and others.
 So long but not farewell: The Medscape Journal of Medicine (1999-2009, Jan 30, 2009] A Facebook group provides information about his background and a convenient way to communicate your support to President Obama.